The maximum efficiency of nano heat engines depends on more than temperature: The conditions for thermodynamical state transitions

 \section{The conditions for thermodynamical state transitions}

-In this section, we briefly state the laws which govern the transitions from initial, $\rho^{0}_\total$ to final, $\rho^{1}_\total$ states for one cycle of our heat engine.
+In this section, we state the laws which govern the transitions from initial, $\rho^{0}_\total$ to final, $\rho^{1}_\total$ states for one cycle of our heat engine.
 By applying these laws, the amount of extractable work $W_\textup{ ext}$ can be quantified and expressed as a function of the cold bath.
+We distinguish between two cases, the standard macroscopic regime, and the quantum regime.